Cost of Attending

 - "Total" column refers to the minimum financial statement required for admission.
 (Must be within the last 6 months)

-- This worksheet is valid for students entering SIU Carbondale in the semesters: Fall 2015, Spring 2016, and Summer 2016.
+- This worksheet is valid for students entering SIU Carbondale in the semesters: Fall 2020 and Spring 2021.
 These amounts are subject to change, and are only estimates.